 Publicly reported instances of cyber security threats and incidents have increased in recent years, and we may be subject to heightened cyber-related risks.
 The extended period of remote work arrangements due to the COVID-19 pandemic could exacerbate cybersecurity risks.
 Our business depends on the proper functioning and availability of our information technology platform, including communications and data processing systems and our proprietary systems.
 We are also required to effect electronic transmissions with third parties including brokers, clients, vendors and others with whom we do business, and with our Board of Directors.
-We believe we have implemented appropriate security measures, controls and procedures to safeguard our information technology systems and to prevent unauthorized access to such systems and any data processed or stored in such systems, and we periodically evaluate and test the adequacy of such systems, measures, controls and procedures will be effective, that we will be able to establish secure capabilities with all of third parties, or that third parties will have appropriate controls in place to protect the confidentiality of our information.
+We believe we have implemented appropriate security measures, controls and procedures to safeguard our information technology systems and to prevent unauthorized access to such systems and any data processed or stored in such systems, and we periodically evaluate and test the adequacy of such systems, measures, controls and procedures and perform third-party risk assessments; however, there can be no guarantee that such systems, measures, controls and procedures will be effective, that we will be able to establish secure capabilities with all of third parties, or that third parties will have appropriate controls in place to protect the confidentiality of our information.
 Security breaches could expose us to a risk of loss or misuse of our information, litigation and potential liability.